dbpedia/databus-maven-plugin/README.md

 <!--te-->
 # Requirements
 Databus maven plugin philosophy:
-* enforces as few requirements as possible on how you handle your data
+*  enforces as few requirements as possible on how you handle your data (wide applicability)
-* automate the data release process as much as possible
+*  automate the data release process as much as possible (medium effort to learn and setup, great time-saver afterwards)

 Strict minimal requirements:
 * WebID/Private key: in order to guarantee clear provenance